mazar-farran/hdc_firmware/README.md

 While there is a configuration for 64-bit (aarch64), it is not fully supported right now due to the fact that the Zig component of the camera software does not build with a 64-bit toolchain.

+### Github CI/CD

+This project contains a github workflow to allow the automated build and deployment of this project to S3 as well as publishing a github artifact.

+The build process requires a self hosted runner.
+The self hosted runner for this repository is hosted in the Hivemapper AWS instance.
+More details about self hosted runners are available in the github documentation.
+The motivation for the selfhosted runner is ability to reuse build artifacts between runs; for this firmware this is a critical time savings of 4+ hours.

+To effectivly reusework, the compilation process must take place outside of the source tree in github actions.
+This is a side effect of github actions removing any folders contained in gitignore.
+The local build process directs the user to place a folder named output inside the source tree for compilation.
+That folder ("./output") is contained in the gitignore and is therefore removed at each build.
+The github workflow we have built creates a folder named output outside of the source tree as previously mentioned.
+It therefore may be messacary to remove the output folder or run make clean manually to deal with certain build situations or problems.

+Details about workflow runner installation location on the EC2 instance can be found in the workflow output.

+At the end of the workflow we publish the build artifact to two locations.
+1) S3
+2) Github's internal artifact repository

+Requirements:
+- A running EC2 instance witht he github workflow running API installed as a service
+- Docker installed and running on the EC2 instance with proper permission for the github workflow service process owner
+- An S3 Bucket installed with the proper permissions(ACL)
+- Github repo secrets set up to allow for push to S3